 In the eastern part of Virginia, Westley Drake is the crop production manager on his family farm in Newsoms.
 The Drakes grow a mix of peanuts, cotton, corn, soybeans wheat and cattle.

 “I believe the greatest days of peanut farming are still ahead of us," Drake said.
 "Each new day brings the promise of different ideas, innovation, solutions to challenges, and young farmers who will inspire and lead our industry into the future.”

 While he knows many traditions won’t change, such as “the simple practice of placing a peanut seed into the ground in the spring and reaping the harvest of that peanut plant in the fall,” he believes ever-developing innovations and technologies are the hope for the future.

-“As consumers become more focused on environmental sustainability and nutritional wellness, peanuts are well positioned to remain a classic staple of our diets,” says Cox.
-“Innovation within the industry - including emerging technologies, varieties, and practices - continues to increase on-farm efficiency and propel peanuts forward into the next generation.”
+“As consumers become more focused on environmental sustainability and nutritional wellness, peanuts are well-positioned to remain a classic staple of our diets,” Cox said.
+“Innovation within the industry - including emerging technologies, varieties and practices - continues to increase on-farm efficiency and propel peanuts forward into the next generation.”

 While the Davis family has been farming for seven generations, Massey is new to the profession.
 He recognizes the value veteran farmers can have in connecting with those newer to the profession to answer questions and offer advice.
 It can make a significant difference in sustaining the peanut crop for years to come.

 "With this being my first-year farming on my own, the one thing that’s helped me stay optimistic about the future is talking to farmers who have been in my same shoes when they were first starting out," Massey said.
 "It’s been helpful to have local veteran farmers offer their advice especially during these uncertain times.”